 Once you have what you need, you can add what you want.
 Maybe you like bare walls as a clean slate for inspiration.
 Maybe you get ideas from inspirational posters, or maybe family photos keep you motivated on the end goal of providing for them.
-Get some workspace organizing ideas here.
+Get some workspace organizing ideas here (scroll to the bottom).

 - Make a Strong Connection.
 Consider your internet needs–not just the bandwidth, but its transmission as well.
 If you’re working from home and you use dish/satellite for your internet and cable, you may still need to get hardwire access.
 If you’re working in a public place such as a coffee shop, you may think you can simply log on to their public wifi.
 However, your company’s security policy may prohibit transmitting work materials that way.
 Different companies have different standards, and you should familiarize yourself with their recommended performance speeds and their security policies as you determine your optimal remote environment.